 Niisii Guujaaw, Director

-Niisii belongs to the Ts'aahl clan and is studying a combined degree of Marine Biology and Indigenous Studies at UBC.
+Niisii belongs to the Ts'aahl clan and has a combined degree of Marine Biology and Indigenous Studies at UBC.
 She is excited about renewable energy on Haida Gwaii because energy-independence will give our stands against resource-extractive industries more power.
 She wants to see younger generations even more involved and leading in the clean-energy shift.

 Lucy Neville, Director